riihikallio/VBA-content/VBA/Excel-VBA/articles/excel-performance-and-limit-improvements.md

 ---
-title: Excel performance: Performance and limit improvements
+title: Excel performance - Performance and limit improvements
 description: Find out about performance improvements in Excel 2016 and Excel 2010. ms.date: 09/29/2017
 ---